Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 2023_133: Feat: Add tests for algorithm for better maintainability. at 2023-04-03 10:22:51
 * Commit 2023_134: Feat: Optimize performance of script to support new requirements. at 2023-04-03 11:38:13
 * Commit 2023_135: CI: Improve styling of script to align with standards. at 2023-04-06 12:59:12
+* Commit 2023_136: Build: Update documentation for dependencies to improve user experience. at 2023-04-07 10:41:54